Smart-Programs/mixer-client-node/README.md

 });
 ```
 *[Event Names](https://dev.mixer.com/reference/chat/events)

-Event: 'closed', sent when the chat socket  is closed no using client.chatService.close(); //Not sent when autoreconnect is set to true (False by default)
+Event: 'closed', sent when the chat socket is closed not using client.chatService.close();
+Not sent when autoreconnect is set to true (False by default)

 #### Send a chat message
 ```